-What happens if the results show that I am not able to take part?
+What happens if the results show that my relative/friend/patient is not able to take part?

-If the results show that you are not able to participate in the VITDALIZE UK Trial, the research team will let you know as soon as practically possible and explain that your care will continue as part of routine practice.
+If the results show that your relative/friend/patient is not able to participate in the VITDALIZE UK Trial, the research team will let you know as soon as practically possible and explain that their care will continue as part of routine practice.

-What happens if the results show that I am able to take part?
+What happens if the results show that my relative/friend/patient is able to take part?

-If the results show that you are able to take part in the VITDALIZE UK Trial, the research team will randomise you into the trial.
+If the results show that your relative/friend/patient is able to take part in the VITDALIZE UK Trial, the research team will randomise them into the trial.
 You will be informed as soon as practically possible, after this has taken place.